 Our real estate attorney understands the details of the California surplus foreclosure funds law.
 Under California state law, all excess funds after foreclosure belong to the previous owner.
 This simple truth can make a world of difference regarding what happens after foreclosure in California.
 With the help of a real estate attorney residents of California can access these funds.

-Our real estate attorney assist individuals in regaining these funds and we can also supply information for claiming surplus funds after foreclosure sale.
+Our real estate attorney assists individuals in regaining these funds and we can also supply information for claiming surplus funds after a foreclosure sale.
 Anyone who wishes to undertake the task of accessing these funds on their own can make the process easier by consulting with a real estate attorney.

 Our legal team is ready to assist consumers in both recovering funds from an equity sale and even possibly reversing an illegal foreclosure.
 With this assistance, foreclosure does not need to be a frightening experience.
 It can be made that much easier with essential knowledge and understanding of the process.

-Where Do Excess Funds Go after a Foreclosure?
+Where Does Surplus Money Go after a Foreclosure?